howard8888/MBLS-3.0/README.md

 The 'Meaningful Based Learning System' (MBLS) is an implementation of the Meaningful Based Cognitive Architecture.

-version 1 - Winter 2017 - Initial transfer from whiteboards to Python simulation.
+**version 1** - Winter 2017 - Initial transfer from whiteboards to Python simulation.
 No ANN libraries.
 Handcoded in Python 2.7.
 Shannon diversity used to assess meaningfulness values.

-version 2 - Spring 2018 - Switched to Python 3.6.
+**version 2** - Spring 2018 - Switched to Python 3.6.
 Handcoded.
 No ANN libraries.
 Reciprocal of Shannon entropy now used to assess meaningfulness.
 MBLS modules simulated by Python methods rather than simulating the collection of connected simulated HLNs.
 Causal memory now extensively used.

-version 3 - Summer 2018 -work pending - Code refactored into a more professional appearance to allow future team working, eg, open source, on the code.
+**version 3** - Summer 2018 -work pending - Code refactored into a more professional appearance to allow future team collaboration with the code.
 Robert C. Martin's Clean Code software architecture and style being followed.
-HLNs being ramped up to 50,000 from a few dozen in previous versions.
+HLNs are being ramped up to 50,000 from a few dozen in previous versions, with the goal of obtaining quantitative experimental data to better validate key concepts behind the Meaningful-Based Cognitive Architecture.

+See below for key concepts that I wish to demonstrate in MBLS-3.

-Papers describing the Meaningful-Based Cognitive Archtiecture and the MBLS:
+**Papers** describing the Meaningful-Based Cognitive Archtiecture and the MBLS:

 Schneider, H., Non-Hybrid Meaningful-Based Learning System Using a Configurable Network of Neural Networks.
 Proceedings of the 2018 International Conference on Artificial Intelligence pp 96-102; Aug 2018.